BhatiaDivtej/CNN-Flower-Classification/README.md

-﻿# Task: CNN Flower Classification Project 1 - Can a machine recognize images?
+﻿# Task : CNN Flower Classification Project 1 - Can a machine recognize images?